end2endzone/end2endzone-hugo/content/blog/2014-08-03-diy-custom-baby-gate.md

 ---
 # **Introduction **

-Following the birth of a child and after the celebration is all the stuff you have to buy to protect the house of &quot;potential dangers&quot;.
+Following the birth of a child and after the celebration is all the stuff you have to buy to protect the house of "potential dangers".
 Quickly, you realize that you need to buy a baby gate.

-I looked at several models and I have not found a model that can suit my needs and my situation.&nbsp;I needed a baby gate that can:
+I looked at several models and I have not found a model that can suit my needs and my situation.
+I needed a baby gate that can:
 <!--more-->

   * Cover a length of at least 52 inches.